Lumberj3ck/TradingBot/README.md

 Under discussion:

 1. Discuss if we should decouple TradingExecutor from Abstract Strategy.
-Because Strategy is supposed to be only responsible for entering market or exiting market, everything else is done by TradingExecutor
+Because Strategy is supposed to be only responsible for entering market or exiting market, everything else is done by TradingExecutor ✅
-2. Discuss if we should move strategies to specfical folder
+2. Discuss if we should move strategies to specfical folder ❌

 TODO:

-1. Move isPositionOpen from strategy to Executor
+1. Move isPositionOpen from strategy to Executor ✅
-2. Update hardcoded functionality
+2. Update hardcoded functionality (amount) ✅
-3. When strategy is initialised we can decide which tradingBroker should we use we can for example use test and may use papertrading implementation
+3. When strategy is initialised we can decide which tradingBroker should we use we can for example use test and may use papertrading implementation ✅
-4. Add logging
+4. Add logging ✅
-5. Add a bigger list of stocks
+5. Add a bigger list of stocks ✅
-6. make alpaca api url more changeable
+6. make alpaca api url more changeable ❌
-7. Add stops orders for buying
+7. Add stops orders for buying ✅
-8. Tweak hourly and daily strategies' parameters for more accurate result (google the actual strategies for reference)
+8. Tweak hourly and daily strategies' parameters for more accurate result (google the actual strategies for reference) ❌
+9. add ability to buy more when the trend is still going up ❌